Java Programming Day 7

 System.out.println(questions[i]);

-// Print options for current question
+// Print options for the current question

 for (String option : options[i]) {